usri/aks-levelup/Kustomize/README.md

 mkdir uat

 # Copy the 01-pod-storage.yaml to this directory.
 This will be our "base"
+cp 01-pod-storage.yaml uat

 # Navigate to the overlays directory
 cd uat

 # Create a new yaml file named kustomization.yaml and add the below
+cat > kustomization.yaml

+# Add the following directives to the new file.
+Note that type, or kind,
+# is a Kustomization.
+The change you wish to make is renaming the namespace
+# in the new deployment to UAT.
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization